 - Medical, dental and health-related supplies and services not covered by insurance

 - Daycare for dependent child, disabled spouse or dependent parent

 Funeral leave will be granted to full-time employees.
 Part-time employees will be granted funeral leave on a prorated basis.

 Up to 4 consecutive days may be granted, at the discretion of the department head, with pay as funeral leave in the case of death of the employee’s spouse, children, parents, brothers, sisters, grandchildren or grandparents.

-Up to 2 consecutive days may be granted in the case of death of extended family members, listed in the Personnel Policy Manual.
+Up to 2 consecutive days may be granted in the case of death of extended family members, listed in the Employee Handbook.

-Social Service employees see Personnel Policy Manual for funeral leave granted.
+Social Service employees see the Employee Handbook for funeral leave granted.